 Who might need TURP?

-TURP is sometimes recommended when a man has an obstructed flow of urine due to benign prostatic hyperplasia (BPH), which is a common cause of an enlarged prostate.
+TURP is sometimes recommended when a man has an obstructed flow of urine due to benign prostatic hypertrophy or benign prostatic hyperplasia (BPH), which is a common cause of an enlarged prostate.
 It is used to treat prostate enlargement only if other non-surgical treatments such as medication have not worked.

 The prostate is a gland that surrounds the top part of the urethra and in young men is normally the size of a walnut.
 It often starts to get bigger from about the age of 40 on.
 Eventually, it can get big enough to block the flow of urine.
 Symptoms include

 - feeling that the bladder isn’t empty after urinating

 - having to pass urine frequently day and night